jgcarrillo/reverse-recipes/README.md

 ## 🌎 Test the app in your phone

 Run a local serve with: `php artisan serve --host [YOUR IP] --port 8000`.
 Now, you will be able to access from *http://[YOUR IP]:8000*.

+## 🔧 PHP GD Library

+If you are a Windows user and you are using XAMPP, in order to see the images when you export a recipe as PDF you need to go to your *PHP folder* inside XAMPP, open `php.ini` and uncomment the option `;extension=gd`.